Neutron stars are amongst the most fascinating and exotic objects in the Universe and I am interested in all manner of their phenomena.

 I work with the European Space Agency on the Galileo GNSS mission.
 We are generating an Earth-independent timescale using data from 18 millisecond radio pulsars observed with the European Pulsar Timing Array (EPTA) as part of a wider effort to detect low frequency gravitational waves from supermassive black-hole binaries.
 My role is to prepare monthly datasets from the EPTA in order to generate Ensemble Pulsar Time (EPT) .
 This timescale is then used to steer a physical hydrogen maser clock located at ESA’s ESTEC facility .
 As part of my role I have developed a software pipeline to collect data from EPTA telescopes, compute the EPT clock signal and continuously monitor data quality.

-I am also a member of the Square Kilometre Array (SKA) Science Data Processing team where I am developing prototype algorithms for the real-time monitoring of pulsar timing data.
+I am also a member of the Square Kilometre Array (SKA) Science Data Processing team where I am developing and testing the pulsar searching sub-element as well as developing prototype algorithms for the real-time monitoring of pulsar timing data.
 I’m particularly interested in the early detection of pulsar glitches for which I am implementing machine learning techniques that can alert astronomers to such events and automatically trigger follow-up observations.
 These techniques are currently being tested in the Jodrell Bank pulsar timing pipeline.

 In neutron star science I am primarily interested in the variability of pulsars.
 In particular, timing and emission variations mediated by changes to the dynamic interiors and magnetic fields of pulsars.
 To date I have discovered and/or measured ~50 pulsar glitches including the largest ever glitch in the Crab pulsar.
 I currently supervise one MPhys student who is investigating pulsar glitch recovery.